s3781493/Digital-Writing/exercises.md

 Although it would be possible for me to overlay text onto a looping video, I have realised it won't be feasible as I can't image map over a moving video - so I will stick to using images.
 I have some film photos from a road trip that I think will suit the 'outdoors' theme of the project.

 I also decided to reduce the opacity of the images I am using to overlay the calligrams onto, to increase their readability.
 The only issue I have encountered is that the page needs to be refreshed after completing a full ‘cycle’ of the work – when you return to the ‘title page’ none of the image map links work without a refresh, however I have not been able to find a workaround for this on twine.

+# Week 10

+Although I did attempt to create a website as per the instructions online, I was unable to attend the tutorial and could not understand the instructions on the Week 10 exercises page in GitHub.
+After fumbling around with it for a while, I abandoned it and deleted the file as I was feeling incompetent.

 ## Strava Project Reflections